ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **0x910E0 ( 594144) utERR_ABORT_sysdba_connect_Error You cannot connect to the
 server remotely with the sysdba option.**

-**Cause:** You cannot connect to a server remotely with the sysdba option.
+**Cause:** Cannot connect to a server remotely with the sysdba option.

 **Action:** Check the SERVER and PORT_NO options.